Smith & Wesson Brands (NASDAQ:SWBI) Posts Earnings Results, Beats Expectations By $0.31 EPS

-Smith & Wesson Brands (NASDAQ:SWBI) released its earnings results on Wednesday.
-The company reported $1.12 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.81 by $0.31, MarketWatch Earnings reports.
-The company had revenue of $257.60 million for the quarter, compared to analysts’ expectations of $236.70 million.
+Smith & Wesson Brands (NASDAQ:SWBI) released its quarterly earnings data on Wednesday.
+The company reported $1.12 earnings per share for the quarter, beating analysts’ consensus estimates of $0.81 by $0.31, MarketWatch Earnings reports.
+The firm had revenue of $257.60 million during the quarter, compared to analyst estimates of $236.70 million.
 Smith & Wesson Brands had a return on equity of 39.05% and a net margin of 4.34%.
-The business’s revenue for the quarter was up 102.2% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $0.14 EPS.
+The business’s quarterly revenue was up 102.2% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.14 earnings per share.

 Smith & Wesson Brands, Inc designs, manufactures, and sells firearms worldwide.
 The company offers firearms products, such as revolvers and pistols; modern sporting rifles, bolt action rifles, and muzzleloaders; handcuffs; suppressors; and other firearm-related products under the Smith & Wesson, M&P, Performance Center, Thompson/Center Arms, and Gemtech brands.